ibm-cloud-docs/vpc/about-sgx-confidential-computing.md

 SGX profiles might experience slightly longer start times, approximately in the range of 180-240 seconds, depending on profile EPC size.
 {: note}

-For more information about profiles, see [x86-64 instance profiles](/docs/vpc?topic=vpc-profiles).
+For more information about the profiles, see [x86-64 instance profiles - Confidential computing profiles](/docs/vpc?topic=vpc-profiles&interface=ui#confidential-computing-profiles).

 ## Limitations
 {: #limitations-confidential-computing-vpc-sgx}